martinthomson/quic-tls/draft-thomson-quic-tls.md

 A source address token is opaque and consumed only by the server.
 Therefore it can be included in the TLS 1.3 pre-shared key identifier for 0-RTT handshakes.
+TODO: Could this be provided in TCP-based TLS 1.3 connections?
+If so that would mean that a TCP TLS 1.3 connection which was used to discover a server spoke QUIC could be used to enable a 0-RTT QUIC connection to that server.
 Servers that use 0-RTT are advised to provide new pre-shared key identifiers after every handshake to avoid linkability of connections by passive observers.
 Clients MUST use a new pre-shared key identifier for every connection that they